mrlesmithjr/ansible-glusterfs/README.md

 # defaults file for ansible-glusterfs
 config_glusterfs: false  #defines if glusterfs should be configured
 config_hosts: false  #defines if /etc/hosts should be updated with nodes
+glusterfs_arbiter_group: glusterfs-arbiter-nodes  #defines the Ansible inventory group for arbiter nodes to add to cluster (if desired)
 glusterfs_brick_dir: /mnt/gluster  #defines the mountpoint for gluster bricks and volumes to be created
 glusterfs_client_group: glusterfs-client-nodes  #defines the Ansible inventory group for clients
 glusterfs_client_mounts: